 Who’s stealing and how?

 Fraud can (and does) happen throughout an organization.
-However, the ACFE found that more than half of occupational fraud was committed in just four departments — operations (15%), accounting (14%), executive/upper management (12%) and sales (11%).
+However, the ACFE found that almost half of occupational fraud was committed in just four departments — operations (15%), accounting (12%), executive/upper management (11%) and sales (11%).
 The greatest median loss occurs with upper management theft - $500,000.

-Fraudsters who had been with their organizations more than six years caused twice the losses of those who had been with the company for a shorter time.
+Fraudsters who had been with their organizations more than 10 years caused three times the losses of those who had been with the company for a shorter time.
 That’s no surprise since they know the ins and outs of the organization and can more easily plan their crimes.
 They are also harder to catch (24 months) and more likely to team with up others to carry out fraud (64%).

 According to the ACFE, there are three distinct categories of occupational fraud, all with varying timeframes and levels of damage.